dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_4__Interlude_Using_Curl.md

   "id": "curltest"
 }
 ```
-## Summary: Accessing Bitcoind with Curl
+## Summary: Accessing Digitalcoind with Curl

 Having finished this section, you may feel that accessing `digitalcoind` via `curl` is very much like accessing it through `digitalcoin-cli` ... but more cumbersome.
 And, you'd be right. `digitalcoin-cli` has pretty complete RPC functionality, so anything that you do through `curl` you can probably do through `digitalcoin-cli`.
 Which is why we're going to continue concentrating on `digitalcoin-cli` following this digression.